 Over the past few years, there has been increased global focus on crisis management and communication.
 Knowledge sharing has become a prerequisite as travellers face ever more frequent disruptions.
 Our speaker will give an overview of where crisis management is today, what lessons were learned from our Summit 2016, what the key considerations are for improving resilience and dealing with crises.
 How are western crisis management guidelines adapted to differing regional cultures and settings?
 What is a destination’s capacity for handling a crisis?
 What plans do hotels have?
 Are providers translating for regional requirements?
 Can we think entrepreneurially about resilience?
 Where do we need to innovate in terms of achieving successful crisis management?
 Are we looking at crisis management as a whole or too focused on crisis communications?

-We have never been more dependent on digital communication.
-With the evolution of digitalisation, companies, individuals and travellers, depend on reliable, secure and high available connectivity to conduct business from every location.
-Unfortunately, the digitalisation of how we do business today has significantly expanded the surface area for cyberattacks as well as the types of cyber threat actors, ranging from hacktivists and cybercriminals to foreign nations.
-Business travellers are a target in many cyberattacks because they become more vulnerable when they leave their secure environments and use facilities like hotels, airports and public Wi-Fi enabled places, potentially allowing cyber threat actors to spy, compromise and steal potentially sensitive data from their victims.
+We have never been more dependent on digital communication than we are today.
+With the evolution of digitalisation.
+Companies, individuals, and travellers, depend on reliable, secure, and uniform, available connectivity to conduct business from every location.
+Unfortunately, the digitalisation of how we do business today has significantly expanded the surface area for cyberattacks as well as the types of cyber threat actors, ranging from hacktivists, cybercriminals, and foreign nations.
+Travellers, business and leisure are targets in many cyberattacks, as they become more vulnerable when they leave their secure environments.
+They use facilities like hotels, airports and public Wi-Fi enabled places, potentially allowing cyber threat actors to spy, compromise and steal potentially sensitive data from their victims.

-In this session, the speaker will cover how travellers can minimise the risk before, during and after travel as well as cover some of the larger and more critical incidents which have occurred to business travellers.
+In this session, the speaker will cover how travellers can minimise the risk before, during and after travel as well as cover some of the larger and more critical incidents which have occurred.